Hugo-dgn/chess_opening_trainer/README.md

-This application helps you learning chess opening repertoirs.
+This app helps you learn chess opening repertoires.